guerinjeanmarc/Neo4j-GraphRAG-Python-Workshop/README.md

 # Neo4j GraphRAG Python Workshop

-A 2-hour hands-on training on building knowledge graphs from PDFs and implementing GraphRAG with the Neo4j GraphRAG Python package.
+A 2-hour hands-on training on building knowledge graphs from complex PDFs and implementing GraphRAG with the Neo4j GraphRAG Python package.

 ## 📚 Workshop Overview